ndjakovic19/IT_Bootcamp_final_project/README.md

 4. After installing, npm start to run the site
     - Open (http://localhost:3000) to view it in the browser.

-## Description

-Cake shop site is developed as the final project of IT Bootcamp.
-The site is an web store of a cake shop.
-You can login and register as a user on the shop.
-You can use the search function to find your favorite cakes and filter them by your own choice.

 ## Techologies and Tools